Document Source: Gurkhas, Re-assessing the performance of Imperial Soldiers in WW-2.

 Sanju Gurung, Supervisor: Dr. Timothy Bowman (War Study Dissertation)

-It is my pleasure to thank those who made this research possible, my tutor Dr. Timothy Bowman who gave me immense support in my time of need.
+It is my pleasure to thank those who made this research possible, including my tutor Dr. Timothy Bowman who gave me immense support in my time of need.
 A special thanks to Maj Rick Beven who was the Officer Commanding in Gurkha Recruiting Camp in Pokhara, Nepal, in 2011.
-He provided me extensive ranges of Gurkha veterans’ interviews that he had conducted over a period of years.
+He provided me with an extensive range of Gurkha veterans’ interviews that he had conducted over years.
 Not last but least, my sincere thanks to Senior Welfare Officer in Nepal, Maj Krishna Bahadur Gurung (Ret).
 Without his cooperation, I could not have been able to set my journey to the foothills of Nepal, to interview Gurkha veterans.

 (1) Smith.
 E.D, Britain’s Brigade of Gurkhas, (Leo Cooper Ltd, 1973, London), p 84.
 (2) Elliott, Maj Gen J.G, A roll of Honor, The story of the Indian Army 1939-1945, (Cassell and Company Ltd, 1965, London), p 13.
 (3) Gould.
 T, Imperial Warriors: Britain and the Gurkhas, (Granta Books, 1999, London), p 236